 Source: GL Hearn 'Coventry and Warwickshire Joint Strategic Housing Market Assessment - Final Report' (November 2013)

-As at 2013, only the Rugby Core Strategy had been adopted.
-Since then the Local Plan for North Warwickshire has been adopted and work is at an advanced stage with Local Plans for Stratford and Warwick.
-Authorities in Warwickshire and Coventry have been involved in the commissioning of various different pieces of work including the preparation of a Joint Strategic Housing Market Assessment (SHMA) for their functional housing market area.
-The commissioning authorities for this were:
+Currently, only the Rugby Core Strategy has been adopted.
+However, Local authorities in Warwickshire and Coventry have jointly commissioned the preparation of a Joint Strategic Housing Market Assessment (SHMA) for their functional housing market area.
+The commissioning authorities were: